xhrg/xhrg/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning java
+- 📫 How to reach me: vx 634789257

 <!--
 **xhrg/xhrg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.